dorontal/consciousness/README.md

 ## Theory of consciousness

-We start with the following axioms:
+Start with the following axioms:

 1. Every "thing" in the universe is "connected" to every other "thing"